jdevinney/bale_old/apps/ig_src/README.md

        lgp_barrier();
     }

-In exstack, we can get away with only one exstack struct for this application.
+Because exstack is synchronous and we are gathering a single word, we can get reuse the same exstack for both the request and the response.
 This is not possible with exstack2 or conveyors however since they are asynchronous.